vauxite-org/typescript-logging/README.md

 ## Bugs

-If you encounter a bug please log it in the issue tracker of this repository and make sure what flavor (style) you are using.
+If you encounter a bug please log it in the issue tracker of this repository and make sure to specify what flavor (style) you are using.

 ## Contributing